SainsburyWellcomeCentre/aeon_docs/HardwareDevices/ForagingPatch/foragingPatch.md

 ![logPatchEvents](./Workflows/logPatchEvents.svg")

-Register address 203 is not shown in this workflow, but is generated as events marking a delivery command as a retry attempt, and passed to the `PathEvents` ` Subject` within the by the `UndergroundFeeder` node.
+Register address 203 is not shown in this workflow, but is generated as events marking as a retry following an unsuccessful delivery attempt.
+This is passed to the `PatchEvents` ` Subject` within the `UndergroundFeeder` node.

 *Data Schema*:
 | Register Name             | Access | Address | Type   | Mask Type / Attributes        | Description                                     |